-Prepare your lining fabric. fold the top and sides to the wrong side (WS) by 5cm, press. using your spacing calculations, draw horizontal lines across your lining at these distances from the folded-over top.
+Prepare your lining fabric for your DIY roman blind.
+Fold the top and sides to the wrong side (WS) by 5cm, press. using your spacing calculations, draw horizontal lines across your lining at these distances from the folded-over top.

 Fold one short end of the Roman blind tape to the WS by 1cm twice, then pin at one side of the right side (RS) of your lining, ensuring the top of the tape is along the drawn line.

 Cut the other end of the tape 2cm longer than the folded-over lining width.
 Repeat with the other drawn lines and lengths of tape. stitch into place, close to the top edge of the tape.
 There’s usually a coloured line woven into the tape – use it as a guide to stitch along.

 Take the sew-on Velcro that will be included in your blind kit and pin the softer, loop part at the top of the right side of your lining, as shown above.
 This will be used to stick the blind to your blind rail when the blind is complete.

 Stitch it into place all the way along the top and along the bottom of the Velcro strip.

 All the machine stitching for your blind is now complete, the rest of it will be made by hand.

 Fold the top and sides of your main fabric to the wrong side by 5cm and press, leaving the bottom for now.
 Place the fabric right side down on your table, then place the interlining on top and tuck it under your pressed folds.